SUSE/Portus/CONTRIBUTING.md

 Moreover, check whether it has already been reported [here](https://github.com/SUSE/Portus/issues).
 If this is the case, please:

-- Read all the comment to confirm that it's the same issue you're having.
+- Read all the comments to confirm that it's the same issue you're having.
 - Refrain from adding "same thing here" or "+1" comments.
 Just hit the "subscribe" button to get notifications for this issue.
 - Add a comment only if you can provide helpful information that has not been